We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - trustworthy online databases, such as the American Psychological Association’s Psychologist Locator or the American Association for Marriage and Family Therapy’s Therapist Locator

-If you don’t have health insurance (or even if you do), here’s what you can do to access affordable mental healthcare.
+If you don’t have health insurance (or even if you do), here’s what you can do to access affordable mental health care.

-Try online therapy
+Try online counseling

 This means the fee will be based on your income, usually between $75 and $175 per session.
 The lower your income, the less you pay.

 Be aware that you’ll likely have to show documentation to prove your annual income.